syncfusion/blazor-docs/src/calendars/daterangepicker/how-to/customization-using-cssclass.md

----
-title: "CssClass"
-component: "DateRangePicker"
-description: "Explains how to achieve UI level customization in the date range picker component using custom CSS styles and classes"
----

 # Customization using CssClass

 To customize UI, you can make use of [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDateRangePicker.html#Syncfusion_Blazor_Calendars_SfDateRangePicker_CssClass) that will be added to the DateRangePicker component as the root CSS class.
 With this CSS class, you can override existing styles of DateRangePicker.